Guild Wars 2 Keeps Crashing: 3 Solutions That can Help you

-Your game client should now start repairing itself, and Guild Wars 2 should then launch normally after it is done.
+Your game client should start repairing itself, and Guild Wars 2 should usually launch after it is done.

 3. Perform a Clean Boot

-- Check the box labelled Hide All Microsoft Services
+- Check the box labeled Hide All Microsoft Services, and select Disable all.

-- Make sure you check any critical services that you need to work even in Clean Boot, such as the applications for your peripherals, or your wireless connection software
+- Make sure you check any critical services you need to work, even in Clean Boot, such as the applications for your peripherals or your wireless connection software.

-- Reboot your PC, and then try launching Guild Wars 2 again.
+- Click OK, reboot your PC, then try relaunching Guild Wars 2.

-Guild Wars 2 has some problems in Windows 10, such as crashes, graphical glitches, driver issues, full-screen game mode problems and game settings lags.
-In case you encounter one of this problems, check this fix guide and get rid of them.
+Guild Wars 2 has some problems in Windows 10, such as crashes, graphical glitches, driver issues, full-screen game mode problems, and game settings lag.
+If you encounter one of these problems, check this fix guide and eliminate them.